 How the Subconscious Learns

 Two engines drive subconscious learning: emotion and repetition.
-Emotional events are prioritized in memory consolidation, and repeated actions form automatic neural pathways—this explains why habits are so persistent and why willpower alone rarely rewires behavior permanently5.
+Emotional events are prioritized during memory consolidation, and repeated actions form automatic neural pathways—this explains why habits are persistent and why willpower alone rarely rewires behavior permanently5.

 Practices like meditation for self-discovery help quiet the conscious mind so you can observe and shift deeper patterns.